 The terminology ‘dietary fiber’ is believed to be first coined by Dr. E. Hipsley, who considered it an indigestible component of the plant cell.
 Since then, many have conferred different views on dietary fiber.
 Some view it as a functional substance with health benefits for the consumer and food industries, as well as being a powerful marketing point.

 High Fiber Foods.
 Image Credit: bitt24 / Shutterstock

 Chemists see it as a complex entity comprising several compounds.
-Trowell put forward the currently accepted definition as “remnants of plant cells resistant to hydrolysis (digestion) by the alimentary enzymes of man.”
+The currently accepted definition is “remnants of plant cells resistant to hydrolysis (digestion) by the alimentary enzymes of man.”
 It may be digested or form the substrate for fermentation by gut microbiota, either complete or partial.
 Human gut enzymes can break down only α-glucoside bonds, but fiber polysaccharides contain non-α linkages.

 Dietary fiber includes cellulose and hemicellulose, lignin, oligosaccharides, gums, waxes, mucilages and pectins, all of which fall into two categories: soluble and insoluble.

 Types of dietary fiber